Killing of Aniah Blanchard: Search and investigation

 In addition to surveillance footage, a witness allegedly saw Blanchard and Yazeed interacting outside the store near her car.

-The witness also claims to have seen him force her into the car against her will and then leave with her in the vehicle.
+The witness also claimed to have seen Yazeed force her into the car and then leave with her in the vehicle.

 According to detectives, the witness told a companion about the event but was told to mind his business.

 Yazeed allegedly told another witness that he had Blanchard's vehicle but would not allow the witness to see Blanchard at that time.
 The witness also claims that Yazeed said he shot a girl after she "went for the gun."
-At the time of Blanchard's death, Yazeed was free on a $295,000 bond.
-He had been charged with possession of marijuana, robbery, kidnapping, and attempted murder.
+At the time of Blanchard's death, Yazeed was free on a $295,000 bond, having been charged with possession of marijuana, robbery, kidnapping, and attempted murder.

-The charges are connected to an alleged crime in January 2019, during which four assailants robbed and beat two men in a hotel in Montgomery.
+Those charges were connected to an alleged crime in January 2019, during which four assailants robbed and beat two men in a hotel in Montgomery.
 One of the victims, a 77-year-old man, was reportedly left "unconscious, unresponsive, severely injured and near death."
 The suspect is also accused of attempting to kill two police officers in 2012 by ramming his car into theirs and was arrested in 2017 for aggravated battery on a police officer.
 In June 2020, Yazeed was charged with the 2018 murder of Stephen Hamby.
 He was also charged with the attempted murder of a woman who was shot in the face during the incident in which Hamby was killed.